 screen /dev/ttyUSB0 115200

-Press Enter and you’ll get a login prompt.
+- Press Enter for login prompt.
+Login as

-root and there’s no password (unless you set one previously)
+root.
+There’s no password unless you set one previously.

 It’s handy to be connected with PuTTY to the Edison, to see a much more detailed progress report.